Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 -
 -
 ##Linear search(continued)
-Java code for linearly search x in arr[].
+Java implementation for linear search x in arr[].
 If x is present  then return its  location.  otherwise, return -1

     class LinearSearch
     {